RIR360/development/journal/2025/october.md

 - After a emotional hit, recover quickly instead of thinking bad.
 - The quicker recovery marks the winner of life.
 - Before a client meeting always do dry run with the topics listed.
+- Dump things in to list instead of storing in the brain.